vg-json-data/sm-json-data/region/region-readme.md

 Each region file is an array of Super Metroid rooms.
 Rooms contain the following elements:

+### Room Environments
+A room has an array of environments.
+Only one environment should be applicable at any given time, but that environment can depend on which node Samus enters from.
+Has the following properties:
+* _heated:_ Indicates whether the environment is heated, i.e. whether Samus will take gradual damage without heat protection.
+* _entranceNodes:_ Indicates this environment is active when Samus entered from which nodes.
+If omitted, the environment is applicable at all times.

 ### Nodes
 A room has an array of nodes.
 Nodes represent points of interest in a room.
 Those are usually doors, items, bosses, or places where a game flag can be triggered.
 They can have the following types:
 * _door:_ A node that is connected to another node in another room, typically via a two-way connection